rmsk2/Hello_Foenix256_Jr/README.md

 # Hello Foenix256 Jr.

-This project contains source code and information with respect to my first experiences with the Foenix 256 Jr. (Revision B) modern retro computer.
+This project contains source code and information with respect to my first steps while developing a hello world example in assembly language for the Foenix 256 Jr. (Revision B) modern retro computer.
 This is work in progress use at your own risk.

 I am using Ubuntu 22.04 so all the following information is in principle specific to this platform but it should be easy to replicate these steps on other Linux distros.
 I have not attempted to use